Market

 rated by three domestic rating agencies namely CRISIL,

-b) CARE assigned ‘CARE AAA (Stable)’ for long term
+b) CARE maintained the rating at 'CARE AAA (Stable)'

-facilities and ‘CARE A1 ’ for short term facilities.
+for long-term facilities and 'CARE A1 ' for short¬

 c) India Ratings & Research Private Limited maintained